Minha006/SMIT-Mini-Hackathon-/README.md

 # SMIT-Mini-Hackathon-
-Here is my STUDENT ATTENDANCE PORTAL using HTML , CSS , JavaScript
+Here is my STUDENT ATTENDANCE PORTAL using HTML , CSS , JavaScript and Firebase